victorpoughon/torchlensmaker/roadmap.md

 domain is anything the shape wants but must be:
 0 indicates center
 finite value for domain maximum

-s:
-normalized parametric coordinate
-domain is (-1, 1) where 0 indicates the center (principal axis), and 1 is the extremity of the shape

-convert using
-s = t / domain
-t = s*domain

-or enforce normalized everywhere?

 ## Support for double precision floats